iterative/mlem.ai/content/docs/command-reference/apply-remote.md

 Given a hosted model server (see
-[serve example](/doc/command-reference/serve#examples) as a way to easily do this) and a local MLEM dataset `mydataset`, run the following command to infer the entire dataset with the model and save the output dataset to `myprediction`
+[serve example](/doc/command-reference/serve#examples) as a way to easily do this) and a local MLEM dataset `mydataset`, run the following command to infer the entire dataset with the model and save the output result to `myprediction`

 ```cli
 $ mlem apply-remote http mydataset --conf host="127.0.0.1" --conf port=3000 --output myprediction